Thoughts on “Silent Night”

 “Now No Condemnation”

 On July 28, 1750 the great man of faith and church musician Johann Sebastian Bach entered eternal glory.
 His music reveals to us that he was not afraid of death, but rather welcomed it because he knew it was the door to eternal life with his Savior, Jesus Christ.
-The Lutheran church pauses on July 28 to commemorate his life, music, and faith.
-In case you missed it, here is… Read More »
+The Lutheran church pauses on July 28 to commemorate… Read More »

 The Passion According to St. Matthew

 Observe Good Friday this year by watching the Peoria Bach Festival 2010 performance of the St. Matthew Passion.
-You can find it on the Peoria Bach Festival YouTube page by clicking here or following the link below.
+You can find it on the Peoria Bach Festival YouTube page by clicking here or following the links below.
 Although the performance is in German, English subtitles are provided making the story easy to understand and follow.
-The translation is a literal one so that the original meaning of the German is as… Read More »
+The translation is a… Read More »

 The Chandos Anthems by Georg Frideric Handel (1685-1759) are among the hidden gems of sacred music.
 Here is a setting of selected verses of Psalm 95.
 Psalm 95 is an exhortation to sing and praise God for all He is and all that He does.
-For this work Handel uses five verses from Psalm 95 and adds to them selected verses of similar sentiment from other psalms.
-The verses used… Read More »
+For this work Handel uses five verses from Psalm 95 and adds to… Read More »